 It means more customer engagement and conversions and less time, money, and resources wasted marketing toward specific members of segments where the messaging is ill-suited (e.g., those who haven’t shown a proclivity to buy a certain product from you).

 Real-time data supports both marketing methods.
-It’s on you to try out both in equal measure — personalized recommendations to a broad segment and individualized suggestions to a specific person — to see if one or both work well in helping your various business goals.
+It’s on you to try out both in equal measure — personalized marketing to specific segments and one-to-one messaging to engaged individuals — to see if one or both work well in helping your business grow.

-Getting real-time analytics from the right martech solution
+Getting real-time analytics from the preeminent marketing technology

-As mentioned, having the proper marketing software in place is paramount to gain real-time data access (not “near-real-time,” which some martech platforms offer and is not equivalent to real-time data).
+As mentioned, having the proper marketing software in place for your business is paramount to gain real-time data access (not “near-real-time,” which some martech platforms offer and, bottom line, is not equivalent to real-time data).

 Not all martech is created equal.
-In fact, many platforms don’t offer the requisite identity resolution functionality necessary to automatically update customers’ profiles in real time and, right after, make that data accessible to marketers for activation in lightning-quick fashion.
+In fact, many tools don’t offer the requisite identity resolution functionality necessary to automatically update customers’ profiles in real time and make that data accessible to marketers for activation in lightning-quick fashion.

-What’s more, not all solutions offer real-time analytics built in to efficiently scrutinize said data to determine what’s helpful, what isn’t, and what messaging can be implemented shortly thereafter.
+What’s more, not all solutions offer real-time analytics built in to efficiently scrutinize said data and determine what’s helpful and what isn’t marketing-wise.

 Real-time marketing analytics now a must-have

-Some tech industry members say “good-enough analytics” should be — well — good enough for most brands and professionals today.
-Others say data lakes should suffice regarding data access.
+Some tech industry members say “good-enough analytics” should be — well — good enough for most organizations and marketing professionals today.

 Connecting with customers the ultimate goal